 The number of contributors to health insurance is slightly underestimated.
-The external statistic is the sum of employee contributors and pensioner contributor, so persons who are both employees and pensioners are counted twice (See Annex 2, Table 4.7).
+The external statistic is the sum of employed contributors and pensioner contributor, so persons who are both employed and pensioners are counted twice, as well as those who are both employees and self-employed (See Annex 2, Table 4.7).